 All of these species are native to northern Indiana and are important parts of lake ecosystems!

 In short, every native organism has a niche and every niche exists on a level of the ecosystem.
 Here are some examples of the four broad levels of lake ecosystems, starting with phytoplankton (which are fed by nutrients.)

 Producers comprise the base of the food chain.
 They take energy from the sun, or natural chemical processes, and use it to make energy.

 Many producers, like trees and duckweed, do not actively move.
 Some, like cyanobacteria (known as blue-green algae) move up and down but not much more.
 Sometimes, though, there are producers that are truly mesmerizing to watch.

-One the Lilly Center team has observed under a microscope is called a euglenoid.
-Its name means it is “like a euglena”.
+One the Lilly Center team has observed under a microscope is called a euglenoid, pictured on the left.
+Its name means it is “like a euglena.”
 Euglena are microscopic free-swimming organisms that, in this case, use photosynthesis to gain the energy to swim in their graceful spiral motion.

 Anything that moves and can be seen with the naked eye consumes other organisms, too.
-This group of consumers is likely the most well-known group, as it contains everything from smallmouth bass to crawfish and even to mussels.
+This group of consumers is likely the most well-known group, as it contains everything from smallmouth bass to crawfish and even to mussels (though typically not zebra mussels).
 Big consumers are often specialized in how and what they eat, with some having large mouths to easily scoop up small fish and others with down-facing jaws used for sucking up meals of algae and invertebrates.